 One ring to rule them all

-Accordingly, the focus of my bespoke Cooperative Learning train-the-trainers programme was not so much “Cooperative Learning” as it was fusing a wide range of input from various other CPD providers into one coherent approach – sufficiently flexible to accommodate roughly 30 widely disparate schools, with almost a hundred project leads and specialist leaders of education and more than a thousand children.
+Accordingly, the focus of my bespoke Cooperative Learning train-the-trainers programme was not so much “Cooperative Learning” as it was fusing a wide range of input from various other CPD providers into one coherent approach – sufficiently flexible to accommodate roughly 30 widely disparate schools, with 50-plus Project Leads and 15 Specialist Leaders of Education and more than a thousand children.

 MAT and Maths Hub leaders are invited to the upcoming conference “Slow Burn Leadership: A Quest For Coherence In East Anglian Education” where we will be answering questions about the Sheringham SSIF project and its legacy.
 Book here.